Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Some conditions, like Addison's disease, severe asthma, rheumatoid arthritis, lupus and coronavirus are treated with steroids.
 If you have diabetes, taking high doses of steroids for periods of time can make your blood sugar levels rise.
 This is called steroid-induced hyperglycaemia.
 Your doctor or nurse will talk to you about this.
 They may ask you to make some changes to how you manage your diabetes, so that you can keep your blood sugar levels within your target range

-Some people with coronavirus are being treated with a type of steroid called dexamethasone.
+Some people with coronavirus are treated with a type of steroid called dexamethasone.
 Not everyone with coronavirus will need this steroid – it’s used in hospital or in virtual wards when someone is really unwell and needs help to breathe.
 Some people may be treated with dexamethasone at home.
 It works by reducing the inflammation that coronavirus can cause and supports your immune system to fight it.

 If you don’t have diabetes and are prescribed steroids, it’s important to know that taking this medication could cause diabetes to develop later on.
 This is called steroid-induced diabetes.
 We've got more information about the condition, including the symptoms to look out for.
 You can also speak to your healthcare team for more guidance and advice.